Board of Directors

 Allan Solares

-For six years, Allan has been an active and influential volunteer at Portland Audubon.
+For six years, Allan has been an active and influential volunteer at Bird Alliance of Oregon.
 He has served as the coordinator of the volunteer admissions team at the annual Wild Arts Festival, and has served actively on the board’s Sanctuaries and Facilities Committee, focusing on implementing pedestrian safety initiatives for the Cornell campus, working on the design team for Marmot Cabin, and now serving on the design team for a major renovation of our Wildlife Care Center.
 Allan has a Master’s in Public Policy from the University of California at Berkeley and worked for the California legislature on budget and policies for environmental programs in the Legislative Analyst’s Office.
 Upon moving to Portland, he worked in the DEQ Superfund program as a senior policy analyst.

 Jasmine Shanelle Streeter, DVM